readthedocs/readthedocs.org/docs/user/glossary.rst

       and rules for publication of documentation can be :doc:`automated </automation-rules>`.
       Similar to :term:`Docs as Code`.

-   webhooks
-      A webhook is a special URL that can be called from another service, usually with a secret token.
-      It is commonly used to start a build or a deployment or to send a status update.

-      There are two important types of webhooks for Read the Docs:

-      * Git providers have webhooks which are special URLs that Read the Docs can call in order to notify about documentation builds.
-      * Read the Docs has a unique webhook for each project that the Git provider calls when changes happen in Git.

-      See also: :doc:`/guides/git-integrations` and :doc:`/build-notifications`

    pre-defined build jobs
       Commands executed by Read the Docs when performing the build process.
       They cannot be overwritten by the user.